Start Printed Page 39922

-The Federal Emergency Management Agency (FEMA) Technical Mapping Advisory Council (TMAC) will meet via conference call on December 9 and 10, 2015.
-The meeting will be open to the public.
+The Federal Emergency Management Agency (FEMA) Technical Mapping Advisory Council (TMAC) will hold a virtual meeting on Monday July 27th, 2020 and Tuesday July 28th, 2020.
+The meeting will be open to the public via a Zoom Video Communications link and conference line.

-To facilitate public participation, members of the public are invited to provide written comments on the issues to be considered by the TMAC, as listed in the Supplementary Information section below.
-The Agenda and other associated reports and material will be available for review at www.fema.gov/TMAC by Wednesday, December 2, 2015.
-Written comments to be considered by the committee at the time of the meeting must be received by Friday, December 4, 2015, identified by Docket ID FEMA-2014-0022, and submitted by one of the following methods:
+To facilitate public participation, members of the public are invited to provide written comments on the issues to be considered by the TMAC, as listed in the SUPPLEMENTARY INFORMATION section below.
+Associated meeting materials will be available at www.fema.gov/TMAC for review by Friday July 24th, 2020.
+Written comments to be considered by the committee at the time of the meeting must be submitted and received by Friday July 24th, 2020, identified by Docket ID FEMA-2014-0022, and submitted by one of the following methods:

 Email: Address the email TO: FEMA-RULES@fema.dhs.gov and CC: FEMA-TMAC@fema.dhs.gov.
 Include the docket number in the subject line of the message.
-Include name and contact detail in the body of the email.
+Include name and contact information in the body of the email.

-A public comment period will be held on December 9, 2015, from 11:00-11:20 a.m. and December 10, 2015 from 11:00-11:20 a.m.
-EST. Speakers are requested to limit their comments to no more than two minutes.
-Each public comment period will not exceed 20 minutes.
-Please note that the public comment periods may end before the time indicated, following the last call for comments.
-Contact the individual listed below to register as a speaker by close of business on Friday, December 4, 2015.
+A public comment period will be held on Monday July 27th, 2020 from 12:00 p.m. to 12:30 p.m.
+ET and Tuesday July 28th, 2020 from 12:00 p.m. to 12:30 p.m.
+ET.
+Speakers have been asked to provide comment on topics related to the 2020 Tasking Memo that was presented to the TMAC by FEMA.
+In 2020 FEMA has tasked the TMAC to work with stakeholders to identify best practices that can be incorporated into a future flood hazard and flood risk identification program and to provide a framework for FEMA to transition to the envisioned flood hazard and flood risk identification program.
+Speakers are requested to limit their comments to no more than three minutes.
+The public comment period will not exceed 30 minutes.
+Please note that the public comment period may end before the time indicated, following the last call for comments.
+Contact the individual listed below to register as a speaker by close of business on Friday July 24th, 2020.

 Start Further Info